rohit-chouhan/crudigniter/docs/README.md

 #### Data and Images
 >example.com/table?form=true&image=profile_pic

+Make sure you are using `Accept-Encoding` header, when uploads file.

 Note: profile_pic is name of field and database column also. it will received image from profile_pic(input form) and will store name of file to profile_pic(table's column). you can upload multiple image by passing by comma like this `image=profile_pic,cover,mycard`

 return when success